SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 This formula means we take the joint probability of age and height and divide it by the marginal probability of age.
 In simpler terms, this allows us to determine the probability of a certain height given a specific age.
 For example, if we know a person is 130 cm tall, we can use this formula to find out the probability of different ages for a person of that height.
 This helps us understand the relationship between age and height more clearly.

 **Real-World Example**: If you want to know the probability of a child being 130 cm tall given that they are 10 years old, you would use the joint distribution of age and height and divide it by the marginal distribution of age.
 This gives you the conditional probability of height given age.

+**Similarity to Diffusion Models**: In diffusion models, evaluating conditional probability plays a crucial role in the reverse process, similar to our age-height example.
+Here's how it works:

+1. Conditional Probability in Diffusion: Just as we calculated the probability of a certain height given a specific age, in diffusion models, we calculate the probability of a less noisy image given a more noisy one.
+This is represented by the formula p(x_{t-1} | x_t), where x_t is the current noisy image and x_{t-1} is the less noisy image we're trying to predict.

+2. Step-by-Step Denoising: Similar to how we might predict height for different ages, the diffusion model predicts less noisy images for each noise level.
+It starts with a very noisy image and gradually reduces the noise, step by step.

+3. Using Known Information: Just as we used known age to predict height, the diffusion model uses the current noisy image (x_t) to predict the less noisy image (x_{t-1}).
+It's like saying, "Given this noisy image, what's the most likely less noisy version?"

+4. Iterative Process: The model applies this conditional probability repeatedly, each time reducing the noise a little bit.
+It's like predicting height for progressively younger ages, getting closer to the "original" height (or in this case, the original image).

+5. Neural Network's Role: A neural network learns to estimate this conditional probability.
+It's trained to understand the relationship between noisy and less noisy images, much like how we might use data to understand the relationship between age and height.

+By using conditional probability in this way, diffusion models can generate high-quality images by gradually refining noisy inputs, similar to how we might deduce someone's likely height by knowing their age and understanding the age-height relationship.
 <br><br>